 So let’s have a look at what ABB have done.
 Is it really two parts Fronius with all the goodness of the Aurora?

-The ABB UNO is built old school strong.
+ABB built their new inverter old school strong.
 That’s not surprising considering the engineering giant manufacturers the UNO in Italy.
 The “engine bay” is spacious, the heat sink is oversized, and the filters for the AC and DC are huge.

 Hallelujah!
 It seems inverter manufacturers are moving away from screens because of high failure rates, and forcing us to rely on wireless monitoring.
 However many inverters will not be connected to WiFi for their lifetime, and “directly connecting” to an app isn’t everyone’s forte, so a simple screen is a necessary backup.